fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/dg/gameboard.rst

 Game Boards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A game board is a "place" where players perform and interact to each other in game theory.
-There are three main possibilities to set up a game board in MLPro, such as,
+There are three main possibilities to set up a game board in MLPro-GT-DG, such as:

    (1) the user can develop a custom game board,